lunarway/postgresql-controller/README.md

 For reads, it will default to all databases on the instance and requires no time limit.
 We generally do not limit access to data but instead rely on strong audits.

-This is an example of a user `bso` that has read access to all databases and write access to the `user` database between 10 AM to 2 PM on september 9th.
+This is an example of a user `bso` that has read access to all databases and write access to the `user` database in schema `user` between 10 AM to 2 PM on september 9th.
 The read capability uses a static host name `some.host.com` and the write capability references a `database` ConfigMap on key `db.host`.

 ```yaml